glenn113/Assignment-2/README.md

 <i>Jesse – Aerospace engineer</i>
 <p>Aerospace engineers, although not a job in i.t where not found to be as in demand as civil or construction counterparts when researched, however with Australia’s ambitions to up their military arsenal within the next few years it will definitely be an important occupation.</p>
 <i>Matthew – Java developer</i>
-<p>Java developers, according to the March 2018 Burning Glass statistics is the 7th entry on the Top IT jobs title list, at 713.</p>
+<p>Java developers, according to the March 2018 Burning Glass statistics is the 7th entry on the Top IT jobs title list, at 713.
+Java is undoubtably one of the more popular coding languages that is used in a great number of corporations all around the world, in saying this Java developers will always be in demand in a great many companies and countries.</p>
 <i>Lin – I.T Director</i>
 <p>Although I.T Director did not appear on the list, it can encompass a great deal of jobs within the director field, such as Service Delivery Manager which was ranked 18th with 338.
-As such I would think it to be one of the more in demand occupations.</p>
+As such I would think it to be one of the more in demand occupations because of this and while leadership is a rare trait in a sense, it is also one of the most important for both an established or emerging corporation.</p>
 <i>Glenn – IT data analyst/scientist</i>
 <p>Data analyst fell under a range of titles within the March 2018 burning glass statistics and as such took up a range of positions on the list, Service Desk Analyst was ranked the highest being 5th on the list with 779 whilst Senior test analysis was ranked the lowest on the list with 275.
+Data analytics will always be in demand as corporations are always looking to improve their performance and the best way to do this is to examine statistics and data, because of this all companies will be interested in data analytics and will seek out an analyst to translate the quantifiyable statistics into quantative words.

 <b>2.</b>